SolidElectronics/motor-on-roller-blind-ws/README.md

 As well as providing flashing through wifi (ArduinoOTA) a binary can also be uploaded to the board via *http://board_name:82/*.

 ## Reset
-To reset the board settings you can hold in the Flash button on the board slightly **after** powering it.
-Keep holding it in for a few seconds and the board will reboot itself when done and publish its SSID.
+To reset the board settings you can ground D5 for a few seconds while powering it up.
+The board will reboot itself when done and publish its SSID.

 ## MQTT
 - When it connects to WIFI and MQTT it will send a "register" message to topic `/raw/esp8266/register` with a payload containing chip-id and IP-address